-Understanding these shortcuts and employing them in an ethical manner, can significantly increase the chances that someone will be persuaded by your request.
+Understanding these shortcuts and employing them in an ethical manner can significantly increase the chances that someone will be persuaded by your request.

 Let’s take a closer look at each in turn.

-Simply put, people are obliged to give back to others the form of behavior, gift, or service that they have received first.
+Simply put, people are obliged to give back to others the form of a behavior, gift, or service that they have received first.

 Interestingly, if the gift is doubled and two mints are provided, tips don’t double.
-They quadruple, a 14% increase in tips.
-But perhaps most interestingly of all, is the fact that if the waiter provides one mint, starts to walk away from the table, but pauses, turns back and says, “For you nice people, here’s an extra mint,” tips go through the roof.
-A 23% increase influenced not by what was given, but how it was given.
+They quadruple—a 14% increase in tips.
+But perhaps most interesting of all is the fact that if the waiter provides one mint, starts to walk away from the table, but pauses, turns back and says, “For you nice people, here’s an extra mint,” tips go through the roof.
+A 23% increase, influenced not by what was given, but how it was given.

-The second universal principle of persuasion is Scarcity.
+The second universal Principle of Persuasion is Scarcity.

 Simply put, people want more of those things they can have less of.

 Notice that nothing had changed about the Concorde itself.
 It certainly didn’t fly any faster, the service didn’t suddenly get better, and the airfare didn’t drop.
 It had simply become a scarce resource.
 And as a result, people wanted it more.

-So when it comes to effectively persuading others using the scarcity principle, the science is clear.
+So when it comes to effectively persuading others using the Scarcity Principle, the science is clear.
 It’s not enough simply to tell people about the benefits they’ll gain if they choose your products and services.
 You’ll also need to point out what is unique about your proposition and what they stand to lose if they fail to consider your proposal.

-Our third principle of influence is the principle of Authority.
+Our third Principle of Influence is the Principle of Authority.

-Physiotherapists for example are able to persuade more of their patients to comply with recommended exercise programs if they display their medical diplomas on the walls of their consulting rooms.
+Physiotherapists, for example, are able to persuade more of their patients to comply with recommended exercise programs if they display their medical diplomas on the walls of their consulting rooms.
 People are more likely to give change for a parking meter to a complete stranger if that requester wears a uniform rather than casual clothes.

 So, customers interested in letting a property were told “Lettings?
-Let me connect you with Sandra who has over 15 years’ experience letting properties in this area.”
+Let me connect you with Sandra, who has over 15 years’ experience letting properties in this area.”
 Customers who wanted more information about selling properties were told “Speak to Peter, our head of sales.
 He has over 20 years’ experience selling properties.
 I’ll put you through now.”